The South & Music Tours

 If you can see only one city in the American Southeast, make it Savannah, Georgia.
 Explore the beautiful historic district by foot, with its many cobblestone streets and shady squares.
 The Golden Isles of Jekyll and St Simons Islands on Georgia's Atlantic coast is combined with history and cultural attractions.
 Stone Mountain State Park is 3,200 acres of natural beauty and outdoor adventure, all within 15 minutes of Downtown Atlanta.

 Featured in our Magnolias, Mountains and Mardi Gras, Alabama Heritage and Music and Grand Southern Adventure Itineraries.

 South Carolina perfectly compliments its neighbour.
 It has some of America’s most beautiful beaches and resort islands, and there’s a top quality golf course around every corner.
 The charming antebellum architecture exudes southern grace and style, and the local accent tells you you’re well and truly in the south.
 Charleston is a real highlight.
 It boasts over 200 buildings from the 18th century and over 600 others built decades before the Civil War.
 Visitors can wander cobblestone streets lined with antique shops and browse the Old City Market or take a horse-drawn carriage tour to learn about Charleston’s infamous historical characters.
 House museums, plantations and gardens recall the city’s antebellum period and the role of African-Americans in shaping the state’s history.
 Meanwhile, Beaufort is home to yet more historical riches, with it’s historic waterfront houses, built by planters who grew wealthy from cash crops such as rice, indigo and cotton.

-Featured in our Heritage Highways and Grand Southern Adventure itineraries
+Featured in our Grand Southern Adventure Itinerary.

 North Carolina - The Tar Heel State